Employee Inclusion Groups

 Wade Rakes, Plan Chief Executive officer, Peach State Health Plan

-Business Unit Diversity Council
+Business Unit Diversity Councils

 Business Unit Diversity Councils support the execution of the enterprise D&I strategy at the business unit level.
 They focus on efforts that advance diversity, inclusion, and equity within their business unit in ways that are sustainable, scalable, and engaging.
 Effective Diversity & Inclusion Councils create a competitive advantage by driving capabilities related to Centene’s four D&I pillars of Talent, Supplier Diversity, Community Engagement, and Stakeholder Collaboration.
 To date, 21 of Centene’s business units have launched diversity councils to further progress toward our D&I goals, and development of additional new councils is underway.